cazala/synaptic/docs/testing.md

   64–96-generation WebGPU tape, backpropagates the image loss without f32 atomics, applies per-tensor gradient normalization and Adam, and trains the last sixteen states of each rollout toward the target while learning growth, persistence, and damage repair from an in-place sample pool.
+The eight-sample regeneration curriculum ramps up from updates 512–1,024 until three healthy samples are damaged per batch.
+Its cuts include the demo button's four-cell-radius hole, and the learning rate decays only after update 2,048.
 Every eighth update streams its four tensors into Automata's live `GrowingNeural` simulation.
 A bounded health check automatically reseeds inference when hidden values run away, the grid saturates, or a formed organism collapses.